Sarasota, Florida

 The bridge soars over the intracoastal waterway landing on Bird Key.
 This was John Ringling’s winter home, while the

-Bird Key, also has a beautiful public park with beaches and parking.
+Bird Key, also has a beautiful public park with beaches and parking available to anyone.
 Picnic there, before shopping on Armand’s Circle.

 Armand’s Circle, the Rodeo Drive of Sarasota, is in the middle of Lido Key.
 On the Circle are 150 restaurants, ice cream stations, offices, salons, jewelry & accessory shops, fashion and gift stores.
 Spend the day shopping, have lunch or just hang out with this walking guide.
 Drive to the